Kyle Hsu

 kylehsu at cs dot stanford dot edu

 Hi!
-I’m a third-year computer science PhD student at Stanford University, where I work as a member of the Stanford AI Lab.
+I’m a computer science PhD candidate at Stanford University, where I work as a member of the Stanford AI Lab.
 I’m advised by Chelsea Finn and Jiajun Wu and affiliated with the StatsML and SVL groups.
-My research and education is generously supported by a Sequoia Capital Stanford Graduate Fellowship.
+My research and education is generously supported by a Sequoia Capital Stanford Graduate Fellowship and an NSERC Postgraduate Scholarship (Doctoral).
 I’m a proud Taiwanese-Canadian.

 other publications